 Online LearningThis is a fully online offering.
 MyUni will be used for all course materials, communication, links to curated resources, online tutorial support and assignments including submissions, feedback and grades.

 Learning & Teaching Activities

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.This course is a 6-week intensive, accelerated learning offering.
-Students should expect to spend around 24-25 hours per week engaging with the online content, in private study, attending online tutorials and completing the assignments for this course.
+Students should expect to spend around 24 per week engaging with the online content, in private study and completing the assignments for this course.